NOAA-OWP/ngen/README.md

 ## Configuration

-To view the compile-time configuration of an pre-compiled NextGen binary use the `--info` arguement, as in `./ngen --info`. for more info see: https://github.com/NOAA-OWP/ngen/pull/679
+To view the compile-time configuration of an pre-compiled NextGen binary use the `--info` flag, as in `ngen --info`. for more info see: https://github.com/NOAA-OWP/ngen/pull/679

 ## Usage